Butcher Billy: Tales from the Black Mirror

+Stranger Things

-Butcher Billy was hired by Netflix and the Duffer Brothers to work on social media promotional material for the 4th season of the popular streaming series Stranger Things.
-The artist was asked to create poster pieces dedicated to each one of the 9 epic episodes of the show: The Hellfire Club, Vecna's Curse, The Monster and the Superhero, Dear Billy, The Nina Project, The Dive, The Massacre at Hawkins Lab, Papa and The Piggyback.
-Due to huge success and online demand from followers and fans of the show, the designs were later used on physical products that could be purchased at the Netflix Shop.
-The posters were also adapted to billboards that were installed at the Sunset Boulevard in Los Angeles, in anticipation for the release of the final episodes of the show.
+Butcher Billy was hired by Netflix and the Duffer Brothers to work on social media content for Stranger Things.
+The artist was asked to create posters dedicated to each of the series's 42 episodes.
+Due to the huge success and increased demand from fans of the show, the designs were later used on physical products that could be purchased at the Netflix Shop.
+The posters were also adapted to billboards that were installed at the Sunset Boulevard in Los Angeles.